andygup/vite-jsapi/README.md

 ## Basic Vite application using ArcGIS API for JavaScript

-This is a basic application that shows how to integrate Vite with the ArcGIS API for JavaScript to include mapping functionality.
+This is a basic application that shows how to integrate Vite with the ArcGIS API for JavaScript.

-You can read more about ArcGIS API for JavaScript and ES modules in this [blog post](https://www.esri.com/arcgis-blog/products/js-api-arcgis/developers/arcgis-api-for-javascript-learn-about-es-modules/).
+You can read more about the ArcGIS API for JavaScript and ES modules in this [blog post](https://www.esri.com/arcgis-blog/products/js-api-arcgis/developers/arcgis-api-for-javascript-learn-about-es-modules/).

 ## Steps